What is return on sales?

 Through continual improvement, businesses should strive to minimize expenses while increasing revenues.
 In the case of a company that generates $50,000 in sales but spends $35,000 to do so, its overall efficiency is far lower than it should be.

-Furthermore, without the point of view that a Return on Sales calculation provides, you may not know that, even though your product sales are high and you seem to be on the right path to being the next market leader, you are actually on the way to your company’s downfall.
+Furthermore, without the point of view that a Return on Sales calculation provides, you may not know that, even though your product sales are high from your product manager and you seem to be on the right path to being the next market leader, you are actually on the way to your company’s downfall.

 When You Should Calculate Your Return On Sales